nickian/reMarkableAI/README.md

 <img src="screenshots/screenshot_02.jpg" alt="Convert to Text" width="650">

+<img src="screenshots/screenshot_03.jpg" alt="Email Text" width="650">

-You also must set the `prompt_keyword` to specifiy a keyword in the subject line that we'll search for.
+You must set the `prompt_keyword` to specifiy a keyword in the subject line that we'll search for.
 The default is "Prompt."
-You can use just the keyword, or you can add more to it, as seen in the example screenshot.
+You can use just the keyword alone, or you can use it in a phrase, as seen in the example screenshot.

-<img src="screenshots/screenshot_03.jpg" alt="Email Text" width="650">

 <img src="screenshots/screenshot_04.jpg" alt="Set Keyword in Subject" width="650">